 For even more details and relevant research on connected topics, see our guides to healthy fats, vegetable oils and saturated fats.
 Also see our list of core scientific studies related to heart disease, cholesterol and saturated fats.

 The basics: What is cholesterol?

-Cholesterol is a waxy substance that is essential for the life of all animals, including us humans.2 Your body produces cholesterol in every cell of your body, and uses it for many necessary bodily functions, including these:
+Cholesterol is a waxy substance that is essential for the life of all animals, including humans.2 Cholesterol is found in virtually every cell of your body and is necessary for many bodily functions, including:

 - Cell integrity: As an integral part of every cell membrane in the body, cholesterol is required for maintaining cell structure and fluidity.

-- Hormone synthesis: Cholesterol is needed to make estrogen, testosterone, cortisol, and other hormones, such as vitamin D3.
+- Hormone synthesis: Cholesterol is needed to make steroid hormones such as estrogen, testosterone, cortisol, and other related hormones, such as vitamin D3.

 - Creation of bile acids: Your liver converts cholesterol into bile acids, which help you absorb fats and the essential fat-soluble vitamins A, D, E and K.

-- Myelin formation: The myelin sheath that surrounds and protects nerve cells necessarily contains plenty of cholesterol.3
+- Myelin formation: The myelin sheath that surrounds and protects nerve cells contains plenty of cholesterol.3

 Your body makes most of the cholesterol that is found in your bloodstream.
 It’s primarily produced in the liver.

-After years of advice to toss the egg yolks and eat only the whites, we’ve learned that eating cholesterol-rich foods doesn’t really impact blood cholesterol levels very much at all.
-In fact, when most people take in more cholesterol from food, their liver produces less, resulting in stable blood cholesterol.4
+After years of advice to toss the egg yolks and eat only the whites, we’ve learned that eating cholesterol-rich foods doesn’t impact blood cholesterol levels very much.
+In fact, when people take in more cholesterol from food, the liver usually produces less, resulting in stable blood cholesterol.4

 How does keto or low-carb eating affect your cholesterol?